MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_LinkedInTargeting.md

 ## How to edit or remove LinkedIn profile targeting

 To edit or remove your LinkedIn profile targeting, follow the steps below.
-These instructions apply to most campaign types—however, if you want to edit LinkedIn profile targeting for Performance Max campaigns, please follow the instructions [here](hlp_BA_CONC_AudienceSignals.md).
+These instructions apply to most campaign typesâ€”however, if you want to edit LinkedIn profile targeting for Performance Max campaigns, please follow the instructions [here](hlp_BA_CONC_AudienceSignals.md).

 1. From the navigation menu on the left, select **Campaigns**.
 1. Select the appropriate campaign.